Aarception/Mo-information-security-portfolio/README.md

 That would not be the institution that made me proudly select its credential above all other competitors.

+The question for civilization: What if the institution is a victim of drift, trapped in structural paralysis, made ethically inefficient by rapid-scaling and bureaucratic disconnection, while yet, unable to acknowledge it all because to do so invites existential crisis?
 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*